Dart-o-s/aos_fc/assets/data/about_and_help.md

 ## special marked cards
 Cards with names like *"#1 Box One", "#2 ..."* etc. are markers for Boxes.
 With "long press" you get a menu to move a card to the next box. **Note:** *there is no space between the "#" and the number!*

-Other special name sfor cards start with a dollar, for example: "$ Deleted", "$ End of File Marker" (an end marker).
+Other special names for cards start with a dollar, for example: "$ Deleted", "$ End of File Marker" (an end marker).
 Feel free to add as many numbered boxes or markers as you want.
 A future upgrade will let you move the current card freely into boxes.

 ## navigation
 The *thumb down* symbol, moves a card to the first position in the box.
 As in: "you did not know it".